aaciii/skipstartupframes/README.md

-# MAME Skip Startup Frames Plugin
+# :star: MAME Skip Startup Frames Plugin :star:

-This is a LUA Plugin for [MAME](https://www.mamedev.org/) that automatically skips the startup frames for roms when you start them.
+This is a LUA Plugin for [MAME](https://www.mamedev.org/) that automatically :arrow_right: skips the startup frames for roms when you start them.

 ## What does it do?

-The plugin temporarily unthrottles the framerate of a game at startup until a certain number of frames has been reached and then returns the framerate back to normal.
-The plugin also temporarily mutes the audio and blacks out the screen.
-The faster the computer, the faster the unthrottled startup time will be.
+The plugin temporarily unthrottles :fast_forward: the framerate of a game at startup until a certain number of frames has been reached and then returns the framerate back to normal.
+The plugin also temporarily mutes :mute: the audio and blacks out the screen.
+The faster the computer :computer: the faster the unthrottled startup time will be.

-## `galaga` startup example
+## :video_game: `galaga` startup example

 | Before: ~12 sec startup time               | After: ~1 sec startup time              |
 | ------------------------------------------ | --------------------------------------- |